 Stress can affect a person’s hormonal balance and the skin’s immune function.
-This may increase the chance of oily skin and clogged pores.
+When a person is stressed, the body

 This article discusses who gets acne and what factors cause it.
 We explore what the research says about the links between stress and acne and provide tips and advice about managing the conditions.

 According to the American Academy of Dermatology Association (AAD), acne is the most common skin condition in the United States, affecting up to 50 million people annually.